AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_config.rst

       Get/set a name string for the config.

-      In combination with a color space name, this may be used to provide a more global reference to a color space.
+      The name string may be used to communicate config update details or similar information to workflows external to OCIO in cases where the config path/filename itself does not provide adequate information.

    .. py:method:: Config.getNamedTransform(self: PyOpenColorIO.Config, name: str) -> OpenColorIO_v2_0beta2::NamedTransform